slsa-framework/attested-build-environments-demo/README.md

 Once `HasherVM` completes setting up `ImageDisk` it could be snapshotted to create clones of the `ImageVM`.

+Both VMs have to be trusted given that they have write access to the image root file system.
+Build image providers operating at BuildEnv 3 level should be protecting disk integrity while in use and at rest (as disk is reattached from ImageVM to the HasherVM), e.g. by encrypting the disk.

 ## Image configuration

 Image has 3 notable partitions - `boot`, `root file system` and `verity tree`.
 Verity tree contains hashes for the root file system.
 Verity configuration data (e.g., root hash) is passed in a well-known configuration file within the boot partition.
 This file is processed by `initrd` to properly initialize (i.e. open) Verity device.
 Root hash is measured into TPM and hence is present in the remote attestation quote.